 readWP2FragGraphDump(File, File, JCas, String): This method reads WP2 fragment graph data.
 Note that WP2 fragment graph data has multiple files for one interaction.
 Interaction is given as a raw text file, and each fragment is given as one XML that denotes fragment graphs.
 To run this reader, one JCas, one XML and one raw text are to be provided.

+Evaluation [all]

+This chapter describes the evaluation environment we developed for the two use cases and the results achieved on industrial datasets created within the project.
+The evaluation environment allows us to test and evaluate the performance of different implementations of the Transduction Layer modules, allowing us to determine the Transduction Layer configuration that is expected to create highest benefit to the industrial use cases.
+The following matrix gives an overview of the Transduction Layer modules evaluated within WP6 and the datasets used for the evaluation per language.